Promoting Energy Efficiency

 Optimizing existing buildings

-On average, we manage over 30 efficiency optimization projects per year in our offices, such as raising temperature set points, installing occupancy sensors and additional LED lighting, and reducing lighting levels.
-In 2012, we invested $2.6m in energy efficiency retrofits that we anticipate will result in carbon savings of over 6,400 mt and cost savings of $1.9m in less than three years.
+Each year we manage, on average, over 30 efficiency optimization projects in our offices globally, such as raising temperature set points, installing occupancy sensors and energy efficient equipment, and retrofitting our lights to LED.
+In 2013, we invested nearly $2.7m in energy efficiency retrofits that will result in annual carbon savings of over 3,750 metric tons and provide an average payback of less than one year.

 Using space smartly